-Heads Pond is a 1.5 mile moderately trafficked point-to-point trail located near Hooksett, NH that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until October.
+Heads Pond is a 1.5 mile moderately trafficked point-to-point trail located near Hooksett, New Hampshire that features a lake and is good for all skill levels.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail.

 A nice flat rail trail.
 Takes you to two ponds along the way.

 This is a great walk year round.
 Very icy in winter.
 Make sure you wear cleats.

 Wear neon orange during hunting season, October through December 15.
 Lots of people with guns.

 Loaded with Ticks in spring, summer, and fall, if you go off main trails.